michaelmusenge/ZamTask/README.md

 # 🇿🇲 ZamTask – MVP Plan

-**ZamTask** is a localized service provider platform (similar to Fiverr) designed to empower **Zambian youth** by connecting them with clients seeking side hustles, services, and small gigs.
+**ZamTask** is a localized service provider platform designed to empower **Zambian youth** by connecting them with clients seeking side hustles, services, and small gigs.

 The app will embrace **Zambian identity** through the **national flag colors** and **Heroicons**, offering a clean, modern, and professional mobile-first experience.